 Perspectives essay (PDF) (2012), "The Church's Future in a Gay-Supportive Age."

 Wall Street Journal essay (2009), "Bridging the Gay-Evangelical Divide."

 Blog essay (2008) summarizing "The Christian Case for Gay Marriage"

 Robert Gagnon's extended (58,000 word) critical review (PDF), and David's response (PDF)

-See also David's other writings about sexual orientation, including his introductory psychology textbook coverage.
+See also David's other writings about sexual orientation, including his introductory psychology (11th edition) textbook coverage (PDF).

 TABLE OF CONTENTS